singram/spring-cloud-microservices/README.md

 Note, there are a fair number of services, mostly java, and as such they have a reasonably hefty memory requirement on aggregate.

+### Gradle daemon

+To accelerate local development, it is recommended to run gradle daemonized.
+This is as simple as running the following

+    echo "org.gradle.daemon=true" >> ~/.gradle/gradle.properties

 ### To test Hystrix circuit breaking

 1. Build and run the system `./ms build && ./ms run`